nikolmichaelidou/project5Ver2/README.md

 ## Requirements
 The client is the head of IT and Innovation at Farmy & Foods, a company in the agricultural sector that produces and harvests different types of food. is requesting a dataset that:
 * Visualize the difference between a healthy leaf from a leaf that contains powdery mildew.
-* Also, that predicts if a cherry tree is healthy or has powdery mildew.
+* Also, that predicts if a cherry tree leaf is healthy or has powdery mildew.
 ### How to validate?
 In order to differentiate between a healthy leaf and a leaf with mildew can be done with a simple image study.